An advertising plan will help you formulate and organize your thoughts and ideas so you can ensure your campaign is an effective one, too.

 Campaign Description: What is the purpose of your campaign?
 Explain in 2-3 paragraphs what the inspiration behind your campaign is, how it aligns with your company initiatives, what customer problems you're solving, and what the final deliverables of the campaign will be.

 Target Audience: Ideally, who's on the receiving end of these ads?
-You can be specific to age, sex, region, or any number of demographics, or you could use this space to name which of your business's buyer personas you're targeting.
+You can be specific to age, sex, region, or any number of demographics, or name which of your buyer personas you're targeting.

-Advertising Platforms of Choice: How will you be getting your message across?
-Here, you'll just want to identify the platform you'll be using, since you'll get more into the details of what the actual ads will look like in a later section.
+Advertising Platforms: How will you be getting your message across?
+Here, identify the platform you'll be using, since you'll get more into the details of what the actual ads will look like in a later section.

-Goals and ROI: Ultimately, you'll need to explain what the end goal of your campaign is.
-Most ad campaigns are intended to produce a direct profit or return on investment, so if that's your goal, identify that number here.
-If your campaign goal is something else -- event sign-ups, product awareness, etc. -- be sure to identify and quantify it if possible.
+Goals and ROI: Explain what the end goal of your campaign is.
+Most ad campaigns are intended to produce a direct profit or return on investment, so if that's your goal, identify that number.
+If your campaign goal is something else — event sign-ups, product awareness, etc. — be sure to identify and quantify it.

 Here's where you'll provide more detail on the advertisements themselves and on which platform they will be promoted.
 For each ad you intend to run in this campaign, you should provide the following:

 Description of the ad

 For example, your content in this section might look like this:

 Description of Ad: A 15-second pre-video ad.
 The video will be an animated look at our new app with a link to the app store at when someone clicks.